Have a question about recycling?

-At Howard County Recycling District, you can even recycle specialized wastes like electronics, automotive wastes, batteries, and more.
+At Howard County Recycling District office, located at 4102 Cartwright Dr. in Kokomo, you can even recycle specialized wastes like electronics, automotive wastes, batteries, and more.

 Q. How do I prepare my recyclables for recycling or pickup?

-Materials should be sorted by type and cleaned of any food residue before being placed in the recycling bin.
+Materials should be cleaned of any food residue before being placed in the recycling bin or totes provided for curbside recycling in Kokomo or Greentown.
 Cardboard boxes should be flattened and plastic liners and windows should be removed.
-Steel, tin, and aluminum cans as well as glass bottles and jars should be rinsed.
+Steel, tin, and aluminum cans as well as glass bottles and jars should all be rinsed.

-If you have hazardous waste materials, you should check out our Resources page to find out more about what we accept and how to prepare those materials.
+Hazardous waste materials should never be placed in the bins or totes, but should be placed in boxes or containers where they remain upright and brought to our facility at 4102 Cartwright Dr. Kokomo.
+Check out our Resources page to find out more about what we accept and how to prepare those materials.

 Q. Can I recycle plastic bags?